-Hook up a webcam to your TV and video chat on the big screen
+Best Webcams for your TV 2022

 Get the best TV Webcams for your needs

-When you have a device as versatile as the Facebook Portal TV, it's really hard to pass up.
+When you have a device as versatile as the Facebook Portal TV, it's tough to pass up.
 The Amazon Alexa integration is a nice touch, and even though you can't use it with Zoom, it still makes for one of the best TV webcams thanks to its Facebook and WhatsApp integration.

 You may not have the highest video resolution, but the Portal TV makes up for it with its ease of use.
-It doubles as a hub that can be used to watch your favorite movies and TV shows.
+It doubles as a hub so you can watch your favorite movies and TV shows.
 And the included remote even has shortcut buttons for the likes of Netflix and Amazon Prime Video.

 Credits — The team that worked on this guide